Noah D. Hall

 Professor Hall graduated from the University of Michigan Law School and the University of Michigan School of Natural Resources and Environment, concentrating in environmental policy.
-After law school, he clerked for the Honorable Kathleen A. Blatz, Chief Justice of the Minnesota Supreme Court.
+After law school, he clerked for the Hon.
+Kathleen A. Blatz, chief justice of the Minnesota Supreme Court.

 Environmental Law and Policy: Nature, Law, and Society, Fourth Edition is a user-friendly book noted for its comprehensive legal process approach to the depth and complexity of modern environmental law, gives students a solid doctrinal footing in the law and helps build their analytical skills

 "Oil and Freshwater Don't Mix: Transnational Regulation of Drilling in the Great Lakes," 38 Boston College Environmental Affairs Law Review 303 (2011)

 "Interstate Water Compacts and Climate Change Adaptation," 5 Environmental and Energy Law and Policy Journal 237 (2010).

 "Framing Water Policy in a Carbon Affected and Carbon Constrained Environment" (with Robert H. Abrams), 50 Natural Resources Journal 3 (2010).

 "Protecting Freshwater Resources in the Era of Global Water Markets: Lessons Learned from Bottled Water," 13 University of Denver Water Law Review 1 (2009)

 "Interstate Environmental Impact Assessment," 39 Environmental Law Reporter 10667 (2009)